getchip/PocketCHIP-Docs/source/includes/_advanced.md

 `connman` is configured to see only the physical interface wlan0 which simplifies setup.
 We do this with a blacklist, which can be modified at `/etc/connman/main.conf`

 ### Connecting C.H.I.P. to Wi-Fi with nmcli
 There are several tools in Linux for connecting and configuring networks.
 We will be using the command nmcli (Network Manager Client).
 You may see other tutorials that reference iw or iwconfig, however, these tools are not recommended for C.H.I.P.
-You can read more about nmcli on the internet.
+You can read more about nmcli on the Internet.

 #### Requirements
 You will need one of these scenarios:

   * CHIP with monitor and keyboard attached
   * [SSH or serial](#headless-chip) connection
-  * Wireless access to internet
+  * Wireless access to Internet

 #### Step 1: List available Wi-Fi networks
 In the terminal, type